Why Computer Networking & Cybersecurity?

 - Burlington offers great employment opportunities for students choosing this major, both during and after college.

-In the class of 2013, 93% secured jobs in their fields within one year of graduation.
+In the class of 2015, 100% secured jobs in their fields within six months of graduation, 95% in positions relevant to their career goals.

 Champlain Computer Networking & Cybersecurity Graduates Are Ready.

 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features learning opportunities and programs that help our students create highly marketable resumes.

 - All Computer Networking & Cybersecurity faculty are professionals in their field, which is an essential factor in our students getting the most cutting-edge education possible.

 - Students acquire extensive practical networking experience through employment at local employers like Ben & Jerry's and Data Innovations, and internships with organizations like the Department of Homeland Security, MIT Lincoln Lab and the National Security Agency.

 - Students receive extensive exposure to information security at all levels, from desktop operating systems to cyberspace.

 - Computer Networking & Cybersecurity students have an opportunity to compete in a regional annual cyber defense competition.

 - Students are able to broaden their skill set through additional networking/security electives.
 Available electives include wireless networking; virtualization; network programming; cyber defense; and exchange server.